oracle-livelabs/oci-core/zpr/vm-access/vm-access.md

 ## Task 3: Try to ssh into instance 2

 Try to ssh from your laptop and also try from your first compute instance.
+Your connection attempt should be refused because the security attribute has been applied and you haven’t yet written ZPR policy to allow the connection.

 ```
   <copy>smith@smith-mac keys % ssh -i ssh-key-instance-two.key  opc@xxx.xxx.xxx.two
     ssh: connect to host xxx.xxx.xxx.two port 22: Connection refused